tehzzohwan/Teamwork-Backend/README.md

 | GET    | /api/v1/users      | To get details of all users    |
 | POST   | /api/v1/users      | To create a new user           |
 | POST   | /api/v1/auth/login | To login an Admin/Employee     |

+## Deployment
+The app was deployed to render